AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 coarsest level (level 0) and the number of refinement levels and factor of refinement between levels.
 The relevant parameters are:

--  : number of cells in each direction at the coarsest level (Integer :math:`> 0`; must be set)
+-  amr.n_cell: number of cells in each direction at the coarsest level (Integer :math:`> 0`; must be set)

--  : number of levels of refinement above the coarsest level (Integer :math:`\geq 0`; must be set)
+-  amr.max_level: number of levels of refinement above the coarsest level (Integer :math:`\geq 0`; must be set)

--  : ratio of coarse to fine grid spacing between subsequent levels (2 or 4; must be set)
+-  amr.ref_ratio: ratio of coarse to fine grid spacing between subsequent levels (2 or 4; must be set)

--  : how often (in terms of number of steps) to regrid (Integer; must be set)
+-  amr.regrid_int: how often (in terms of number of steps) to regrid (Integer; must be set)

--  : should we regrid immediately
+-  amr.regrid_on_restart: should we regrid immediately
    after restarting?
 (0 or 1; default: 0)

 Note: if amr.max_level = 0 then you do not need to set